alchemyEngine/VoronUsers/firmware_configurations/klipper/alch3my/README.md

 2) Link this file to your configuration by adding `[include lcd_tweaks.cfg]` to `printer.cfg`

 ## 1. Define the chamber temperature probe
 There are several ways to do this.
 I don't have mine linked to an exhaust fan, etc, so mine looks like this.
-Most importantly, note the full name of this config section, we will need it to create the new chamber temperature display field.

 In `printer.cfg`:
 ```ini